Haynes

 Haynes demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is high, with 34.1% of residents currently enrolled in formal education: 13.1% in primary, 7.4% in secondary, and 5.7% in tertiary education.
+Educational participation is high, with 34.1% currently enrolled in formal education.
+This includes 13.1% in primary education, 7.4% in secondary education, and 5.7% pursuing tertiary education.

 Frequently Asked Questions - Education